SkyOps Registry

 Start by clearly outlining your travel needs:

-Passenger Count and Luggage: Accurately count passengers and estimate luggage requirements.
-Different aircraft have varying passenger and baggage capacities, and overestimating can lead to unnecessary costs while underestimating may require aircraft changes.
+**Passenger Count and Luggage:** Accurately count passengers and estimate luggage requirements.
+Different aircraft have varying passenger and baggage capacities.

 Step 2: Research and Vet Operators

-Certification Verification: Always verify Part 135 certification through the FAA's online database.
-Request the operator's certificate number and Operations Specifications (OpSpecs) to confirm their authorized operations match your requirements.
+**Certification Verification:** Always verify Part 135 certification through the FAA's online database.
+Request the operator's certificate number and Operations Specifications (OpSpecs).

 Step 3: Request and Compare Quotes